-There are many different reasons why families start to foster but they all have one thing in common – a wish to help children and young people who are going through a difficult time in their lives.
-It takes very special people to foster and you will also have an important part to play.
+There are many different reasons why families start to foster, but they all have one thing in common – a wish to help children and young people who are going through a difficult time in their lives.

+At Compass Fostering we provide all the support you need to be a great foster carer.
 Once you have been approved, you will be closely supported by your Supervising Social Worker and receive ongoing training through your Personal Development Programme.
-Learn more about the training that we offer at Compass.